MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_MXXLab01_Data_Model.md

 ## Prerequisites

+* None

 Things to consider before you begin
 -----------------------------------

+* Naming convention
+* Data types, restrictions (e.g. max length of a name)
+* Datetime formatting to support easy localization

 Exercise \#1: Create Environment and Solution
 ==================================================

-**Objective:** In this exercise, you will create a working environment.
+**Objective:** In this exercise you will prepare the environment and create a solution to support the data modeling process.

 Task \#1: Create Environment
 -----------------------------

+If you do not have and were not given an environment prior to the exercise, in this task you will create a new working environment.
+Otherwise, you can move onto the next task.

 1. Sign in to <https://aka.ms/ppac>